Coronavirus (COVID-19) - Repairs service

-Our regular repairs service is now back up and running so you can report non-emergency repairs as usual.
+Our regular repairs service is operating as normal so you can report non-emergency repairs as usual.
 Visit our repairs and maintenance section to find out more about our repairs service.

 Your health and safety are extremely important to us.
 We'll continue to monitor and follow Government guidance so we can provide you with a service.

 Please contact us to let us know if you’re self-isolating, showing symptoms of coronavirus (Covid-19) or have been confirmed to have coronavirus.
 This is to protect you, our staff and contractors.
 We will put measures in place to complete your emergency repair.
 If we’re not able to do this, we’ll speak with you about how we can safely gain access to your home to complete the repair.

 Emergency repairs are situations where there is a risk to someone’s health or safety, a home is not secure, or there is damage that will compromise the structure of your home.
 Emergency repairs, during this time, include:

 - No electricity or water due to internal faults